ScottLouvau/scottlouvau.github.io/content/life/2026/2026-02-26-perfect-sleep-score-on-camping-pad/index.md

 My wife and I weren't sleeping well.
 Our four-year-old mattress quickly formed hip dents, despite every-other-week rotation.
 We each preferred different firmnesses and bedding warmths, too, but the ~$1,600 base price of adjustable mattresses was unappealing.

 While procrastinating on that, I had a weird idea: Could I sleep better on a camping pad, if I got it "just right"?
-I wasn't sleeping well anyway, so I decided to find out.
+I'd never slept very well on sleeping pads, but I wasn't sleeping well anyway, so I decided to find out.

 I set up an [Exped MegaMat](https://www.expedusa.com/products/megamat?variant=47704145363161) next to our bed.
 I tried to judge "just right" bedding and inflation, and slept a few nights on it to see if I would acclimate.
 I didn't.
 The warmth was a lot better, but my back still ached each morning.
 My Apple Watch showed lots of interruptions, and that's how I felt.